Introduction to Alarm Systems

 Smart Alarm Systems: Integration with Smart Homes

-Smart alarm systems have revolutionised the way home security integrates with modern living.
+Smart alarm systems have revolutionized the way home security integrates with modern living.
 These systems leverage advanced technology to offer a seamless experience, connecting various security components through the Internet of Things (IoT) to provide enhanced protection and convenience.

 Integration with Smart Home Devices